Coming soon: 2020's editorial slate

 Ashanti Fortson’s one-shot comic smallness follows recently-fired Akma’s journey across the farthest reaches of space, as she searches for a way to escape the magnitude of her mistakes.
 Investigating how, in our emotional lives, we can miss the forest for the trees—or the galaxy for the planets?—smallness offers a cycle of life that we all know intimately but can still find ourselves needing a guide for.
 From misery through confusion and self-recrimination to peace, Akma’s emotional centre is laid open on the page.
 It's catharsis waiting to happen.

 Fortson applies an immediately viable futuristic aesthetic and some classic fantastic motifs to social events familiar to the past and present, making this thirty-two page sci-fi a timeless examination of the heart and head accessible to fans of any genre.
 Children will love that Akma finds her way to a moment of happiness; teenagers and adults will understand how she makes the trip.
 All will be delighted by the beings who lend their help— every time they read and re-read.

 GOTH: YOUNG LOVERS AT WAR

-Currently available to pre-order and available to buy on November 27th, GOTH: Young Lovers at War is "the first in an exciting, genre-bending series of Goth one-shots from critically-acclaimed writer Paul Allor and exciting newcomer Seth Adams!
+Released on November 27th, 2019, GOTH: Young Lovers at War is "the first in an exciting, genre-bending series of Goth one-shots from critically-acclaimed writer Paul Allor and exciting newcomer Seth Adams!
 When a young Visigoth warrior named Dolphus finds himself spurned by his lover, Gerda, he throws himself into battle, seeking an honorable death that never seems to come.
 As desperation takes hold, Gerda works to save him... preferably in the most painful way possible.
 It's the third-century CE, and love... love will tear them apart.
 For the first time."